The Results Are In!

 In order to provide you with as much information as possible, we have also made a Glossary of Terms to make the process a little less mystifying.
 Consider it an election jargon-buster of sorts.
 It will be your best friend if you encounter any language that you don't quite understand!

-If you are running, you will find the following documents handy.
+If you are part of an SSLC/G or Student Group, you will find the following documents handy.
 Take a look below.

 The SU Illustration Brief